Insights from the Latest Nielsen Total Audience Report

-However, there have been shifts in the types of media that has remote workers’ attention, and these details are the key to breaking through the noise and getting noticed.
-Here are the statistics for the top three types of media that remote workers surveyed said they consume daily:
+However, there have been shifts in the types of media that have remote workers’ attention, and these details are the key to breaking through the noise and getting noticed.
+Here are the statistics for the top three types of media that surveyed remote workers said they consume daily:

 - 40% of remote workers stream music or radio daily during work hours

 - 33% of remote workers stream TV daily during work hours

 - 31% of remote workers spend time on social media daily during work hours

 Based on this information, how might we adapt our channel mix and targeting approach to reach people where they are spending their time?